xnx3/translate/README.md

 ### Set the local language (the language of the current page)

 ````
 translate.language.setLocal('chinese_simplified'); //Set the local language (the language of the current page).
-If not set, the default is "chinese_simplified" Chinese
+If not set, the language of the text displayed on the current page will be automatically recognized by default.
 ````
 Specific languages can be consulted： [http://api.translate.zvo.cn/doc/language.json.html](http://api.translate.zvo.cn/doc/language.json.html)
 If not set, the default is Simplified Chinese : chinese_simplified